 Each month we have a House meeting, a workday and usually a wood day and a garden day.
-In addition we use a weekly rota system so everyone takes turns in the cleaning the communal areas of the house, opening and closing the poly-tunnel, tending to the chickens and cutting the grass during the summer.
+In addition, we use a weekly rota system so everyone takes turns in the cleaning the communal areas of the house, opening and closing the poly-tunnels, tending to the chickens, and cutting the grass during the summer.
 Due to the size and age of the house and the size of the grounds there is usually other maintenance work to do to keep the house and the gardens looking good and tidy.
 It is important to be aware of the time commitment involved; although there is a lot to do it is not quite as daunting as it sounds.
-When everyone works together a lot can be done relatively quickly and everyone can feel they have contributed.
+When everyone works together a lot of can be done relatively quickly and everyone can feel they have contributed.

-- A good mix of privacy and communal living with the “buzz” of working together and from learning and sharing rural and communal living skills.
+- A good mix of privacy and communal living with the “buzz” of working together and from learning and sharing practical, rural and communal living skills.

 - A seasonal lake, a wildlife pond and lots of wildlife including Red Kites.

-- Fabulous views, scenery and clean air; the River Severn, the Llandinam Hills, Lakes, the Cambrian Mountains, long distance paths and cycling routes.
+- Fabulous views, scenery, and clean air; the River Severn, the Llandinam Hills, Lakes, the Cambrian Mountains, long distance paths and cycling routes.

-- Llanidloes town, ranked 3rd best town to live in in Wales (20 minute walk away) with a well-regarded primary and high school.
+- Llanidloes town, ranked 3rd best town to live in in Wales (20-minute walk away) with a well-regarded primary and high school.

 - Caersws railway station just 8 miles away with services to the Ceredigion coast and Shrewsbury and Birmingham.

 Co-housing isn’t for everyone.
 The UK Cohousing network has a good section to help you work out if this way of living is for you and an excellent frequently asked question sheet.